scireum/sirius-biz/src/main/java/sirius/biz/tycho/kb/README.md

 To create an article, use the **k:article** tag, for chapters use **k:chapter**.

-Note that articles are not imediatelly available after a system restart as the end of day task **synchronize-knowledgebase** has to run.
+Note that articles are not immediately available after a system restart as the end of day task **synchronize-knowledgebase** has to run.
 This can be forced by running `eod synchronize-knowledgebase` in the console.